 When you’re deliberating over how to write a job ad that will appeal to your target candidate persona, take some time to consider what potential applicants actually want to see.

-Most companies forget that when a candidate looks at a job ad, it’s the first time that they’ve interacted with your company.
-It’s perfectly possible that they’ve never even heard of you before!
+Most companies forget that when a candidate looks at a job ad, it’s often the first time that they’ve interacted with your company.
+It’s perfectly possible that they’ve never even heard of you before.

-That’s a lot of people who will be hearing about your company for the FIRST time through your job ad.
-Better make a good first impression!
+That’s a lot of people who will be hearing about your company for the first time through your job ad, and you better make a good first impression!

 What do candidates want to see in a job ad?

-Your job ad needs to be very clear about your company.
+Your job ad needs to be very clear.
 Do not assume that the applicant knows:

 - Anything at all about your company